n1207n/django-react-scaffold/README.md

 ### Provisioning
 I generally agree with 12-factor security.
 I have `envs`　folder for dotenv files and their examples.

+### Backend Services

+Django settings can enable S3 and/or Sendgrid services if configured properly via dotenv.

 ## Prerequisites
 - Docker & docker-compose